Eagle Village, Alaska

 Eagle Village is a census-designated place (CDP) in Southeast Fairbanks Census Area, Alaska, United States.
-The population was 67 at the 2010 census.
+As of the 2020 census, Eagle Village had a population of 53.

 The village was destroyed in spring 2009 during severe flooding.
 Ice dams formed on the river, and the waters flooded behind them, destroying much of the old village.
 There were no fatalities.

-The Eagle area has been the historical home to Han people since before the arrival of Europeans in Alaska.
-30 people (44%) of Eagle Village population are Native Americans, mostly Han, but also some Gwich'in.
+The Eagle area has been the historical home to Hän people since before the arrival of Europeans in Alaska as well as Russian fur traders.
 Of the total Alaskan Hän population of about 50 people, perhaps 12 speak the language.

 Eagle Village was called Johnny's in the late 19th and early 20th centuries by some people, after its chief at the time, known as John in English.

 Geography

 Eagle Village is located at (64.781324, -141.114728) at the end of the Taylor Highway, next to Eagle on the Yukon River, in a straight line about 3.4 mi west of the border between Alaska and the Yukon Territory of Canada at the 141st meridian west.

 According to the United States Census Bureau, the CDP has a total area of 19.1 sqmi, all of it land.